 Clickto browse to and select the desired transform file.
 You can upload the transform file or you can specify its location.

-If you have not installed the Novell File Upload extension on this device, you must do so before you can browse for a file path.
-For more information, see Novell File Upload Extension.
+If you have not installed the Novell ZENworks File Upload plug-in on this device, you must do so before you can browse for a file path.
+For more information, see Novell ZENworks File Upload Plug-in.

 Different groups within an organization often use the same application, but they might not require the same feature set.
 One of the benefits of Windows Installer is that if you have 10 groups needing 10 different feature sets or other alterations for the same application, you can deploy the same MSI package to all 10 user groups, but with a different transform file (MST) applied for each group.